truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 To allow the Syncthing app to create the configuration storage volume, leave **Type** set to **ixVolume (Dataset created automatically...)**.

-To use existing datasets, select **Host Path (Path that already exist on the system)** in **Type** to show the **Host Path** field, then enter or browse to and select the dataset an existing dataset created for the configuration storage volume.
+To use existing datasets, select **Host Path (Path that already exists on the system)** in **Type** to show the **Host Path** field, then enter or browse to and select the dataset an existing dataset created for the configuration storage volume.

 {{< trueimage src="/images/SCALE/23.10/InstallSyncthingEnterpriseStorageConfigHostPath.png" alt="Syncthing Enterprise Add Host Path" id="Syncthing Enterprise Add Host Path" >}}